untra/untra.github.io/philosophy.md

 Moore's law has significantly declined.
 While computers have gotten exponentially faster over the years, the serious improvements in computing will now have to be made by better and more advanced software.

+It is now widely agreed Moore's law has ended as transistor size has approached atomic scale of 14 and 8nm transistors, and now cpu design and architecture are more important to software operation.

 ### Eroom's Law

 The observation that cost advances in biotechnology and drug discovery has doubled approximately every nine years.
 The high fixed cost of serious pharmaceutical drug discovery has increased significantly.
 This phenomena was identified in the 1980's, and is named as the reciprocal to Moore's law.
 The causes of Eroom's Law are multiple (regulation, extraneous resources, no low-hanging fruit, etc.) but, like Moore's law, is exponential in its force.

 Exponential Forces Like Moore's and Eroom's significantly influence the shape of any market.
 Be cognizant of these forces, and they can be utilized effectively or avoided entirely.

+### Atwood's Law

+Any application that can be written in Javascript, will eventually be written in javascript.

+This is probably true.
+It can be easily refuted but it's not.

 ### Law of Diminishing Returns